Original article: Pure CSS to achieve a cool input box effect

 |

-elements to indicate that this input box is required.
-If left blank, it will fail the validation and can be selected by the :invalid
+This attribute can be used on input and select elements to indicate that this input box is required.
+If left blank, it will fail the validation and can be selected by the :invalid pseudo-class, otherwise it will be selected by :valid, for example:

 This input box cannot be left blank, otherwise the background color will be red warning.